-Please inspect the flight case in which the goods were shipped, and the contents, for any obvious sign that damage has occurred in transit.
+Please inspect the box in which the goods were shipped, and the contents, for any obvious sign that damage has occurred in transit.
 If you think that the package has been damaged in some way, please contact us before proceeding further.
 Your equipment is guaranteed for two years against failure resulting from effects beyond your control, and we will be happy to make any repairs at no cost to you during this time.

-The O-rings, bolts, screws and other small items that are required to prepare the system can be found in the spares kit.
+The O-rings, bolts, screws etc, which are required to prepare the system, can be found in the spares kit.